 Typical datacenter operations and processes involve taking multiple actions across various systems.
 To capture and automate these operations, StackStorm uses workflows.
-A workflow strings atomic actions into a higher level automation, and orchestrates their executions by calling the right action at the right time with the right input, keeping the state, passing data, and providing reliability and transparency to the execution.
+A workflow strings atomic actions into a higher level automation, and orchestrates their executions by calling the right action, at the right time, with the right input.
+It keeps state, passes data between actions, and provides reliability and transparency to the execution.

 Just like any actions, workflows are exposed in the automation library, and can be called manually, or triggered by rules.
 Workflows can even be called from other workflows.

-To create a workflow action, choose a workflow runner, connect the actions in a workflow definition, and provide the usual action meta data.
+To create a workflow action, choose a workflow runner (Mistral or ActionChain), connect the actions in a workflow definition, and provide the usual action meta data.

-In addition, StackStorm offers experimental support for CloudSlang workflow.
+In addition, StackStorm offers experimental support for CloudSlang workflows.